 On Motherboard: Inside Britain's New National Videogame Arcade

 Sucking down a Coke in the Super Potato, the museum of video game memorabilia over the road, we ended our evening with a couple of calm, normal games of Metal Slug and Super Pang.

 And soon thereafter, it was back home.
-Back to the foggy memories of Britain's arcades past, now shadows of their former selves, ghosts of the bomber jacket gangs, all lonely on precious few street corners now packed with House of the Dead 4 cabinets and Club Kart machines that no one wants to play.
-Brits prefer to stay home with Geralt, Bruce Wayne, Father Gascoigne, and the Inkling kids.
+Back to the foggy memories of Britain's arcades past, now shadows of their former selves, ghosts of the bomber jacket gangs, all lonely on precious few street corners and packed with House of the Dead 4 cabinets and Club Kart machines that no one wants to play.
+Us Brits prefer to stay home with Geralt, Bruce Wayne, Father Gascoigne and the Inkling kids.
 It doesn't really seem to bother us that we've let our arcade scene fade into obscurity, and Britain will likely never see its resurgence.
-And somehow, perversely, that's OK.
+And somehow, perversely, that's okay.
 We still love our games, just not in the same way.

 Japan's arcade scene, however, has no intention of going quietly into the night.
 And when you you're asleep, dreaming of what was, what might have been, and what could be, they'll be there, playing games you've never seen, sliding cards, sealed in pods, and racking up scores beyond your wildest imagination.